ldap3-orm module¶

 - schema –

-which will be used to generate the model from the corresponding schema information.
+ldap3_orm.Connection,ServerorSchemaInfowhich will be used to generate the model from the corresponding schema information.

 Furthermore all arguments which can be passed either as a positional argument or as keyword argument to

-can be passed to thisEntryType()
+ObjectDefcan be passed to thisEntryType().Example:

 InetUser = EntryType("uid={uid},ou=People," + config.base_dn, "inetUser", conn) >>> u = InetUser(uid="guest", userPassword="{SSHA}oKJYPtoC+8mPBn/f47cSK5xWJuap183E") >>> InetUser OBJ : inetUser DN : uid={uid},ou=People,dc=example,dc=com MUST: MAY : inetUserHttpURL, inetUserStatus, memberOf, uid, userPassword >>> u DN: uid=guest,ou=People,dc=example,dc=com objectClass: inetUser uid: guest userPassword: {SSHA}oKJYPtoC+8mPBn/f47cSK5xWJuap183E